prnk28/sonr-app-mvp/README.md

 App utilizes Libp2p, WebRTC, OLC to be able to send any file to a nearby person.
 Also has robust contact sharing feature.

 ## Who is this for?
-Anyone with an Instagram Account with a keen interest on tracking their optimal likes.
+Anyone with multiple devices not running in the same ecosystem.

 ## Technologies
 * [Flutter](https://github.com/flutter/flutter)